Danish slave trade

 The Danish slave trade occurred separately in two different periods: the trade in European slaves during the Viking Age, from the 8th to the 10th century; and the Danish role in selling African slaves during the Atlantic slave trade, which commenced in 1733 and ended in 1807 when the abolition of slavery was announced.
 The location of the latter slave trade primarily occurred in the Danish West Indies (Saint Thomas, Saint Croix, and Saint John) where slaves were tasked with many different manual labour activities, primarily working on sugar plantations.
 The slave trade had many impacts that varied in their nature (economic and humanitarian), with some more severe than others.
 After many years of slavery in the Danish West Indies, Christian VII decided to abolish slave trading.
+While no law explicitly permitted slavery within the European part of Denmark–Norway, multiple bureaucratic and legal cases during the 18th century permitted slaveholding of some slaves on European soil.

 The Viking Age was a period of widespread upheaval and disruption throughout the northern world.
 Viking raiders sought captives, many of whom were captured and held in camps where they were ransomed, exploited and enslaved.
 The Persian traveler Ibn Rustah described how Vikings, the Varangians or Rus, terrorized and enslaved the Slavs taken in their raids along the Volga River.